Carl Menger: Dispute with the historical school

 Ensconced in his professorship, he set about refining and defending the positions he took and methods he utilized in Principles, the result of which was the 1883 publication of Investigations into the Method of the Social Sciences with Special Reference to Economics (Untersuchungen über die Methode der Socialwissenschaften und der politischen Oekonomie insbesondere).
-The book caused a firestorm of debate, during which members of the historical school of economics began to derisively call Menger and his students the "Austrian School" to emphasize their departure from mainstream German economic thought – the term was specifically used in an unfavorable review by Gustav von Schmoller.
+The book caused a firestorm of debate, during which members of the historical school of economics began to derisively call Menger and his students the "Austrian school" to emphasize their departure from mainstream German economic thought – the term was specifically used in an unfavourable review by Gustav von Schmoller.

-In 1884 Menger responded with the pamphlet The Errors of Historicism in German Economics and launched the infamous Methodenstreit, or methodological debate, between the Historical School and the Austrian School.
+In 1884 Menger responded with the pamphlet The Errors of Historicism in German Economics and launched the infamous Methodenstreit, or methodological debate, between the historical school and the Austrian school.
 During this time Menger began to attract like-minded disciples who would go on to make their own mark on the field of economics, most notably Eugen von Böhm-Bawerk, and Friedrich von Wieser.

 In the late 1880s, Menger was appointed to head a commission to reform the Austrian monetary system.
 Over the course of the next decade, he authored a plethora of articles which would revolutionize monetary theory, including "The Theory of Capital" (1888) and "Money" (1892).
 Largely due to his pessimism about the state of German scholarship, Menger resigned his professorship in 1903 to concentrate on study.

-Philosophical influences

-There are different opinions on Menger's philosophical influences.
-But it is without discussion that there is a rudimentary dispute of Menger with Plato and a very meticulous one with Aristotle, especially with his ethics.

-"Plato holds that money is an agreed sign for change and Aristotle says, that money came into being as an agreement, not by nature, but by law."

-Also, the influence of Kant is provable.
-Many authors emphasize also rationalism and idealism, as is represented by Christian Wolff.
-Looking at the literature, most writers think that Menger represents an essential Aristotelian position.
-This is surprisingly a position that is contrary to his theory of the subjective value and his individualistic methodological position.

-Another entry is the use of deduction or induction.
-With his price theory can be shown that Menger is nominalistic and, stronger, anti-essentialistic.
-That is to say that his approach is inductionalistic.

 Economics

-Menger used his subjective theory of value to arrive at what he considered one of the most powerful insights in economics: "both sides gain from exchange".
+Menger used his subjective theory of value to arrive at what he considered one of the most powerful insights in economics: "both sides gain from exchange."
 Unlike William Jevons, Menger did not believe that goods provide "utils," or units of utility.
 Rather, he wrote, goods are valuable because they serve various uses whose importance differs.
 Menger also came up with an explanation of how money develops that is still accepted by some schools of thought today.